centaretraining/azuretraining/09-app-gateway.md

 # Create an Application Gateway

 Our lunch API App Service has a SQL injection issue.
-Load the API endpoint with the URL **https://lunch-[unique value]-api-as.azurewebsites.net/api/menu?filter=Soda** in your browser.
+Load the API endpoint with the URL **https://[Your CMUTUAL user name]-lunch-api-as.azurewebsites.net/api/menu?filter=Soda** in your browser.
 It will return only menu items with the text "Soda" in them.

 > If you get a **Client with IP address XXX.XXX.XXX.XXX error you have to go back to your SQL server firewall settings and enable traffic from Azure services.

 However, the developers didn't properly parameterize the SQL WHERE clause, so it is vulnerable to injection attacks.
 Enter the URL:

-**https://lunch-[unique value]-api-as.azurewebsites.net/api/menu?filter=%'; UPDATE menu.MenuOption SET Name=Name%2B' HACKED!'--**
+**https://[Your CMUTUAL user name]-lunch-api-as.azurewebsites.net/api/menu?filter=%'; UPDATE menu.MenuOption SET Name=Name%2B' HACKED!'--**

 in your browser, then load the /api/menu URL again.
 You will see that the names of the products have been changed.

-To protect against issues like this we will put the site behind an Application Gateway with the Web Firewall feature enabled.
+To protect against coding issues like this we will put the site behind an Application Gateway with the Web Firewall feature enabled.

 1. Click the **Create a resource** button in the upper left menu.